Elvis10ten/notes/src/papers/2022-09-12-the-underappreciated-role-of-muscle-in-health-and-disease.md

-# The underappreciated role of muscle in health and disease — Paper Summary
+# The underappreciated role of muscle in health and disease

 Today's summary is about a [paper](https://pubmed.ncbi.nlm.nih.gov/16960159/) written by Robert R Wolfe in 2006.